After 30+ years of life, I finally get why London is ICONIC.

 Tube fares are also more expensive during this time so be aware if you’re trying to travel on a budget!

-If you do, you have to travel during rush hour, remember to take your backpack off and have your belongings glued in front of you so that you are able to see everything that’s happening in and around your bags.
+If you do have to travel during rush hour, remember to take your backpack off and have your belongings glued in front of you so that you are able to see everything that’s happening in and around your bags.
 You wouldn’t want anything to get swiped out of your bag!

 While London is a generally safe city, pickpocketing does occur and you wouldn’t want to be a victim of that now, would you?